I don’t know, I tend to hang my camera on a lamp and go stand in a corner of the room :p

 Well having only two photos on here, I can’t elaborate too much on what would be successful.
 However, from a photography point of view your image will require good focus – for this try natural lighting such as an outside location, or if you really must shoot inside use natural lighting and a steady surface such as a bookcase, wardrobe or windowsill.
 This means you won’t have to use flash which tends to (in my opinion) bastardize your photos by making you look half dead, not showing the true colours of clothing or sometimes causing unfocused pictures (this is often caused because of your distance to the camera i.e too close, but we’ll blame flash for now)

 For getting your whole outfit in, place the camera at waist level to your body and stand a fair distance away, usually a good picture will never occur in one instance, but don’t worry as it doesn’t really matter how many attempts it takes to take a great photo!
 If you experiment with locations, body positions (consider looking to other chictopians you admire for body positions!) you will eventually find something that suits.
 If you do happen to not fit shoes into a picture, take another photo of just your feet, this gives people a better idea of the entire outfit and your personal style.
-I’m not sure if this helps, but hopefully so!posted over 4 years ago
+I’m not sure if this helps, but hopefully so!posted about 5 years ago

 I hang up blankets or curtains with cool or basic prints.
 I haven’t gone outside yet, so this gives a simple background without looking like you just took it next to your bed.
 Then I set up my camera on a stool, using books to give it the right height.
-I also set up a mirror behind it so I can see how I fit into the shot before my timer runs out.posted over 4 years ago
+I also set up a mirror behind it so I can see how I fit into the shot before my timer runs out.posted about 5 years ago

 I sit my camera on a little table thing near our window, so it’s about thigh height, and I stand about 2 m’s back.